 For example, if your preparer failed to file your taxes, provide details regarding when you paid the preparer to file the taxes, what you were told by your preparer, as well as any promises that were made.
-Also include any penalties or interest amounts you were charged as a result of the preparer’s negligence.
+Also, include any penalties or interest amounts you were charged as a result of the preparer’s negligence.

 Penalties for Return Issues

 Penalties and interest are assessed on unpaid tax when a return is filed late or the tax owed is paid late.
 Thus, if your tax preparer fails to file your return and you end up filing late, you will be penalized.
 However, it may be possible to have your penalties removed from your tax bill if you can demonstrate that you took the necessary steps to file a timely return and that the return was late of no fault of your own.

 Reporting Potential Fraud

-If you have evidence that your tax preparer may have been involved in fraud, then you should complete IRS form 14157 and mail it to the IRS.
+If you have evidence that your tax preparer may have been involved in fraud, then you should complete IRS Form 14157 and mail it to the IRS.
 On the form, list as much information about your preparer as you know, such as the preparer’s name, address and phone number.
-Also include a detailed account of the fraud you observed.
+Also, include a detailed account of the fraud you observed.